eulhaque/currentislamicdate/README.md

 # currentislamicdate
-Magic Mirror Module to display current islamic date
+Magic Mirror Module to display current islamic date.
+It uses Aladhan.com api to get convert the georgian calendar to islamic date